abbbi/qmpbackup/README.md

 qmpbackup is designed to create live full and incremental backups of running qemu virtual machines via QMP protocol.
-It makes use of the dirty-bitmap feature introduced in later Qemu versions.
-It works with standalone Qemu processes.
+It makes use of the dirty-bitmap feature introduced in later QEMU versions.
+It works with standalone QEMU processes.

 ![Alt text](qmpbackup.jpg?raw=true "Title")

-If you want to backup Qemu virtual machines managed by `libvirt`, see this
+If you want to backup QEMU virtual machines managed by `libvirt`, see this
 project:

  https://github.com/abbbi/virtnbdbackup